Childhood amnesia: Ethnicity, culture, and society

-Findings that Korean individuals have significantly later first memories than American individuals were originally thought to be caused by the collectivist nature of Asian cultures.
-The lack of an age discrepancy between Chinese males and New Zealand European individuals serves to cast doubt on this theory.
-Additionally, studies on the Black American population, which is considered a more collectivist society, have not indicated later first memories than non-collectivist cultures.
-It has been shown that children from Western cultures tell more elaborated, detailed, and emotional narratives than children from Eastern cultures.
+Findings that Korean people have significantly later first memories than Americans were originally thought to be caused by the collectivist nature of Asian cultures.
+The lack of an age discrepancy between Chinese men and New Zealand Europeans casts doubt on this theory.
+Additionally, studies on the African-American population, which is considered a more collectivist society, have not indicated later first memories than non-collectivist cultures.
+It has been shown that children from Western cultures tell more elaborate, detailed, and emotional narratives than children from Eastern cultures.

-Maori adults report significantly earlier memories than either Pakeha or Chinese individuals.
-The traditional emphasis on the past in Maori culture may have led to an earlier understanding of the nature of time, and to the retrieval of earlier memories.
-Maori are also more likely than Pakeha or Chinese individuals to indicate a family story as a source for their memory.
+Māori adults report significantly earlier memories than either Pākehā or Chinese individuals.
+The traditional emphasis on the past in Māori culture may have led to an earlier understanding of the nature of time, and to the retrieval of earlier memories.
+Māori are also more likely than Pākehā or Chinese individuals to indicate a family story as a source for their memory.

 Personality

-Individuals' first memories significantly reflect their personality traits.
+People's first memories significantly reflect their personality traits.
 People who reveal a more detailed memory are more likely to be open in their daily lives and disclose a range of personal information to others.
 Characteristics of early recollections are reflective of friendliness for males and dominance for females.

 Forgetfulness

 Even when childhood events are not remembered episodically, they can be implicitly remembered.
-Humans can be primed and implicitly trained earlier before they can remember facts or autobiographical events.
+Humans can be primed and implicitly trained before they can remember facts or autobiographical events.
 Adults can generally recall events from 3–4 years old, with those that have primarily experiential memories beginning around 4.7 years old.
 Adults who experienced traumatic or abusive early childhoods report a longer period of childhood amnesia, ending around 5–7 years old.
-One possible cause for this is stress-related injury to the brain, as trauma damages memory centers and negatively impacts recall.
+One possible cause for this is stress-related injury to the brain, as trauma damages memory centers and disrupts recall.

-This evidence for delayed and impaired recall of trauma due to the trauma itself is contrary to the concept of 'repressed' memories, wherein traumatic memories are stored, intact, in the memory in order to 'protect' the subject and are able to be 'recovered' with full accompanying narrative.
+This evidence for delayed and impaired recall of trauma due to the trauma itself is contrary to the concept of repressed memories, wherein traumatic memories are stored intact in order to protect the subject and can be recovered with full accompanying narrative.
 Since priming can occur at a younger age than episodic recall, children in abusive situations may form implicit memory connections of violence even when no true episodic recall exists.